klimbeta/klimbeta/docs/reference/Route/RouteOverview.md

 > If a climber [FootSmears](/reference/Move/FootMove/FootSmear) beside a colored indoor hold, are they off route because they're not touching a colored hold?
 :::

+## What is a Route actually composed of?

 ### RouteSurface

 > A **RouteSurface** is any surface of the [Environment](/reference/Envrionment/EnvironmentOverview) which a climber contacts while performing a [Move](/reference/Move/MoveOverview).